imgag/ngs-bits/doc/tools/BedHighCoverage.md

 	                   Default value: '0'
 	  -ref <file>      Reference genome for CRAM support (mandatory if CRAM is used).
 	                   Default value: ''
+	  -threads <int>   Number of threads used.
+	                   Default value: '1'

 	Special parameters:
 	  --help           Shows this help and exits.